kyma-incubator/compass-console/README.md

     ```bash
     npm install
     cd ..
-    npm run bootstrap
+    npm run bootstrap https://{YOUR-OIDC-PROVIDER-DOMAIN} {YOUR-OIDC-CLIENT-ID}
     cd compass
     npm start
     ```

    > **NOTE:** The `npm run bootstrap` command does the following:
+   >
    > 1. Installs root dependencies provided in the [package.json](./package.json) file.
    > 2. Installs dependencies for the [`React common`](./common), [`React components`](./components/react), [`Shared components`](./components/shared) and [`Generic documentation`](./components/generic-documentation) libraries.
    > 3. Builds all the libraries.
    > 4. Installs dependencies for all the [components](#components).
-   > 5. Updates your `/etc/hosts` with the `127.0.0.1 compass-dev.kyma.local` host.
-   > 6. Creates the `.clusterConfig.gen` file if it doesn't exist, pointing at the `kyma.local` domain.
+   > 5. Creates the `.clusterConfig.gen` configuration file if it doesn't exist, pointing at the `kyma.local` domain.

 3. As a result, the Compass UI opens in a new tab of your browser.
 Alternatively, you can go to `http://localhost:8080`.